 When peyote stitch beadwork has an odd number of columns, it's called odd-count peyote stitch.
 Odd-count flat peyote stitch is slightly more difficult than its even-count counterpart because traditionally it requires that you weave through the beadwork to reposition your needle at the beginning of each row.
 If you find that method to be too cumbersome, there are two types of alternative ways to approach it: the thread turn method and the easy turn method.

 03 of 07

-Ladder stitch is basic beading stitch that you can use to create long bands of beadwork.
+Ladder stitch is a basic beading stitch that you can use to create long bands of beadwork.
 You can alter the width of a band by stitching multiple beads (instead of one bead) per stitch.
 Ladder stitch traditionally is used as the first row (or "base row") of brick stitch beadwork (see below).
 It's also used as a base row in the nontraditional version of Ndebele herringbone stitch.

-You can perform ladder stitch with either one or two needles.
+You can perform a ladder stitch with either one or two needles.
 Once you get the hang of it, the two-needle version usually results in a ladder with straighter beads than the single-needle version, where the beads are often slightly tilted.

 Since ladder stitch is often used as a start for other bead stitches, it is often overlooked.
 It can be used to make great ladder stitch bracelets and links all on its own.

 Just like with peyote stitch, the beads in brick stitch are offset by the space of one-half bead each.
 Unlike peyote stitch, however, the thread runs vertically through the beads, instead of horizontally.
 Flat brick stitch is also unique in that it is considered to automatically decrease by one bead per row.
 This causes the beadwork to taper into a triangle.
 You can take advantage of this taper to intentionally create triangles and diamond shapes.
 To make rows that are equal in length, you need to perform a simple increase at the start of each row.